Independent foundations-of-physics research institute

 How the current hierarchy fits together

-The QDL roadmap is now the canonical orientation record.
-The JTAP metrology paper is the first peer-reviewed foundation.
+The flagship monograph is now the defining synthesis of the program.
+The QDL roadmap remains the concise navigation record, and the JTAP metrology paper is the first peer-reviewed foundation.
 The Planck-scale capstone defines the substrate architecture.
 The Toroidal QDC gives that substrate a compact geometric closure object.
 The QDC Completion Theorem supplies the completion-theorem spine from substrate recurrence to Standard-Model admissibility and declared open proof gates.
 The SMEFT Γ(O) audit companion supplies the strongest falsifiable operator-governance test.
 The charged-lepton sequence provides the numerical spectrum application.

 The Core Closure Sequence remains the broader technical map: it develops spectrum selection, operator governance, gravitational closure, electroweak reconstruction, flavor hierarchy, cosmological ansatz structure, and QDC realizations under declared claim-status categories.